A Guide to Protecting Your Information & Privacy While Traveling

-Think about it — jetsetters and travelers are constantly using unsecured wifi connections, carrying loads of personal documents, buying things from unauthorized vendors, and withdrawing money from questionable ATMs.
+Think about it — jetsetters and travelers are constantly using unsecured Wi-Fi connections, carrying loads of personal documents, buying things from unauthorized vendors, and withdrawing money from questionable ATMs.
 In fact, people using public Wi-Fi at restaurants, airports, and hotels are more likely to report compromised security than at other places such as libraries and retail stores.
 (Fortunately, people traveling internationally reported relatively low rates of incidents while they were overseas.)

 In the end, the victim pays a steep price.
-They can lose hundreds, even thousands of dollars.
-Not to mention the sleepless nights and never-ending headaches caused by the fallout and cleanup.
+They can lose hundreds, even thousands of dollars, then there are the sleepless nights and never-ending headaches caused by the fallout and cleanup.

-Before delving into the specifics behind how to protect your identity, personal information, and privacy while traveling, let’s get a quick glimpse by taking a look at what some industry experts have to say.
+Before delving into the specifics behind how to protect your identity, personal information, and privacy while traveling, let’s get a glimpse at what some industry experts have to say.

 General Tips for Protecting Your Privacy When You Travel